An

 1992).
 They account for 1.4% of deaths in men over the

 age of 65 years and 0.5% of deaths in women.
-Up to 10,000 people die in
+ABout 6000 people die in

 the UK from a